MediaBrowser/plugin.video.emby/README.md

     - Limit artwork cache threads: 5
     - Limit download sync threads: 1
 Don't forget to reboot Kodi
 2. If you post logs, your **Plex tokens** might be included.
-Be sure to double and tripple check for tokens before posting any logs anywhere.
+Be sure to double and tripple check for tokens before posting any logs anywhere by searching for `token`
 3. **Compatibility**: PKC is currently not compatible with Kodi's Video Extras plugin. **Deactivate Video Extras** if trailers/movies start randomly playing.